4 key elements of reliable and trustworthy UX data

 3. Data collection stages

-A significant number of UX teams, especially inexperienced teams, believe that collecting data at the beginning of the design process is sufficient to create a top product.
+Many teams, especially inexperienced teams, believe that collecting data at the beginning of the design process is sufficient to create a top product.
 However, that is far from the reality.
-The best part about the UX design process is that you can collect valuable UX data at every stage of the cycle, allowing you to uncover precious insights as product development progresses.
+The best part about the UX design process is that you can collect valuable UX data at every stage of the project cycle, allowing you to uncover precious insights as product development progresses.

 The idea is to minimise the guesswork as much as possible and build products backed by credible UX data collected by deploying continuous research.
 This ongoing process of data collection at various stages of the design cycle paves the way for credible and informed UX data.